 Research Directors and Faculty

-Mark A. Hirsch, PhD, FACRM
+Mark A. Hirsch, PhD, FACRM, FPRD

-Director, Resident Research Education Program (PM&R)
+Director, Department of PM&R Residency Research Education Program

 Director, Parkinson Disease and Movement Disorders Laboratory

 Dr. Hirsch is a fellowship trained movement scientist.
-He was awarded a PhD from Florida State University (at age 29) and completed an NIH T32 post-doctoral fellowship in neurorehabilitation research at Johns Hopkins Hospital, in the Department of PM&R. He completed advanced training in Parkinson disease in the Department of Neurology at Dusseldorf University, Germany.
-His current research interests are in gait and balance and in exercise-induced neuroplasticity, mostly in Parkinson disease.
+He was awarded a PhD from Florida State University (at age 29) and completed a National Institutes of Health T32 post-doctoral fellowship in neurorehabilitation research in the Department of PM&R at Johns Hopkins Hospital.
+He completed advanced training in Parkinson disease in the Department of Neurology at Dusseldorf University, Germany.
+He has been active in many research projects in stroke, traumatic brain injury, and Parkinson disease.
 Dr. Hirsch conducted pioneering research on patient/provider/scientist collaboration.
-His contributions to the field of exercise and Parkinson diseases have changed the clinical rehabilitative management of patients with PD.
+His contributions to the field of exercise and Parkinson diseases have changed the clinical rehabilitative management of people living with PD.
+Dr. Hirsch is very involved with the American Congress of Rehabilitation Medicine and in international advocacy and research projects.
+He enjoys spending time with his wife, two boys, and salsa dancing.

 5 Key publications: